Welcome to Our Blog on the Camino Portuguese

 Camino Portuguese Pilgrimage

-When the first people in the dorm got up and began preparing for the day at 5:00 am or so, there was a steady rain falling outside.
-We decided to stay in bed until 6:00 am.
+When the first people in the dorm got up and began preparing for the day at 5:00 AM or so, there was a steady rain falling outside.
+We decided to stay in bed until 6:00 AM.
 We helped ourselves to breakfast along with the other pilgrims (an Italian man, two French ladies, and a South Korean couple).
-After a quick breakfast we headed out into a wet morning, but thankfully it wasn't actually raining.
+After a quick breakfast, we headed out into a wet morning, but thankfully it wasn't actually raining.
 We followed the shells out of town, and almost immediately began climbing, first through a small village, and then through a eucalyptus plantation.

 Although the slope was steep, we followed a paved road, so the climbing was not too difficult.
 As we entered the forest the rain began to fall quite hard.
 As we slowly gained elevation the wind began to pick up as well, and when we reached the highest point on the Camino Portuguese the rain was being driven sideways.
 We scurried onward, back into the trees, where the wind was less strong.